Copyright Milford Hills United Methodist Church. All rights reserved.

 On November 13, 2005, Milford Hills United Methodist Church celebrated its 50th Anniversary with a special service and covered dish dinner.
 Members past and present attended the event, as well as two former pastors.
 Following the lunch, a special time capsule was opened revealing many old photographs, letters, and keepsakes from 1976.

 We continue to strive to provide a place to connect with the God we worship.
-The COVID-19 pandemic has made us switch gears and change some of the ways we do things.
+The COVID-19 pandemic has made us adapt to new realities and change some of the ways we do things.
 Although how we do things has changed, the why remains the same.
 We strive to live into our mission, which is to "Love, Serve, and Live as Christ."